silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/03_working_with_generic_types/05_adding_pagination.md

 Since pagination is a fairly common task, we can take advantage of some reusable code here and just add a generic plugin for paginating.

-[notice]
+> [!WARNING]
-If you're paginating a `DataList`, you might want to consider using models with read operations (instead of declaring them as generic types with generic queries), which paginate by default using the `paginateList` plugin.
+> If you're paginating a `DataList`, you might want to consider using models with read operations (instead of declaring
+> them as generic types with generic queries), which paginate by default using the `paginateList` plugin.
-You can use generic typing and follow the below instructions too but it requires code that, for `DataObject` models, you get for free.
+> You can use generic typing and follow the below instructions too but it requires code that, for `DataObject` models,
-[/notice]
+> you get for free.

 Let's add the plugin to our query: